mp-378 - mp-378 - Medical Policies

 Medical Policy Panel, December 2018

-Medical Policy Group, January 2019 (9): Annual updates to Description & Key Points.
+Medical Policy Group, January 2019 (9): 2018 Updates to Description & Key Points.
 No change to policy statement.

 This medical policy is not an authorization, certification, explanation of benefits, or a contract.
 Eligibility and benefits are determined on a case-by-case basis according to the terms of the member’s plan in effect as of the date services are rendered.
 All medical policies are based on (i) research of current medical literature and (ii) review of common medical practices in the treatment and diagnosis of disease as of the date hereof.
 Physicians and other providers are solely responsible for all aspects of medical care and treatment, including the type, quality, and levels of care and treatment.